-Clear reporting lines need to be established and a comprehensive reporting system implemented.
-As a rule, the steering committee should formalise in writing who reports what to whom at what point and in what format.
-Periodic reporting is advantageous (eg, in case of ad hoc publicity obligations of the investigated entity).
-The reporting concept should also determine when and how matters must be escalated internally and a plan for any external communication (media concept), including the respective competences, should be set-up.
 Communication is a necessary part of the immediate measures to be taken after the initiation of an internal investigation as external communication can have a significant influence on public opinion about the company.
-Proper dealing with the media may help maintain or reestablish public (and particularly investor) confidence in the company.
+Proper dealing with the media may help maintain or re-establish public (and particularly investor) confidence in the company.

-Finally, at the outset of the investigation, it should already be considered how the final product of the investigation will be presented.
+At the outset of the investigation, consideration must be made on how the final product of the investigation will be presented.
 This is often a written report setting out:

-- the methodology, process, as well as available data and information;
+- the methodology, process and the available data and information;

 - the facts established; and

 - conclusions, including proposals to improve, for example, control mechanisms and compliance in general.

 A written report may not always be recommendable, in particular with regard to the risk that the work product is (involuntarily) disclosed to a regulator, in civil proceedings or in the course of a criminal investigation.
 This holds true even if the investigation is conducted by Swiss outside legal counsel as the applicability of Swiss legal privilege to investigation work products has been limited by recent decisions of the Swiss Federal Supreme Court.